 Students are expected to attend all lectures and labs to ensure success on exams, and quizzes.
-Quizzes will be written during lab times, and time will be supplied for working on SPSS components of assignments as well.
-Students not attending lectures will find themselves missing information not covered in the textbook.
-Any student who is absent for an exam or quiz should speak to the professor and, where possible, provide a doctor's note.
+Students not attending lectures may find themselves missing information not covered in the textbook.
+Any student who is absent for an exam or misses an assignment due date should speak to the professor and, where possible, provide a doctor's note.